Fiers, A's rout Rangers 8-0, maintain 2-game wild card lead

 Fiers, A’s rout Rangers 8-0, maintain 2-game wild card lead

 Fiers (15-4) allowed two hits and faced the minimum, helped by a double play and a pickoff.
-The right-hander had gone 0-1 over his previous three outings following a 12-0 stretch over 20 starts that began with a no-hitter against the Reds on May 7.
+The right-hander had gone 0-1 over his prior three outings following a 12-0 stretch over 20 starts that began with a no-hitter against the Reds on May 7.
+He exited his start last Saturday at Texas with nerve irritation in his arm and underwent an MRI on Tuesday.
+Fiers said his latest effort provided “peace of mind that I can go back out there and pitch.”

+“The last three starts haven’t been ideal, so I want to show these guys I’ve still got it,” Fiers said.
+“Coming out today, I needed to make a statement and show them that I can still pitch.”

 Chris Bassitt struck out two in a perfect ninth to finish Oakland’s 11th shutout in 2 hours, 38 minutes.